47chapters/letsgo/docs/how-to/enqueue-asynchronous-work.md

 When [running locally](../tutorials/building-and-running-locally.md), there is no queue between your client and the _worker_, and the _worker_ is hosted as a plain Node.js process in a lightweight HTTP server on http://localhost:3002.
 This means there are some differences in behavior of `enqeue` between local and cloud environments:

-1. Messages enqueued using `enqueue` are immediately delivered to the _worker_ with an HTTP call for execution.
+1. Messages enqueued using `enqueue` are immediately delivered to the _worker_ for execution with an HTTP call.
 1. The `delaySeconds` is not observed.
 1. Any throttling/retry/error handling behaviors of the AWS SQS queue do not exist.
 Messages that the _worker_ fails to process are simply ignored.